mikills/minnow/docs/getting-started.md

 minnow index hooks status --root .
 ```

+Code index refreshes are state-based, not commit-based.
+On each refresh Minnow
+scans the current tree, uses Git tracked files by default (`git ls-files`), hashes
+eligible files, and compares them with the previous code-index manifest.
+Unchanged
+files are skipped, changed files are re-chunked and re-embedded, new files are
+added, and chunks for deleted files are hard-deleted from the backing KB.
+Pass the
+include-untracked option when creating or refreshing an index if untracked files
+should be indexed too.
+Without installed hooks, run `minnow index refresh`
+manually after code changes.

 The default bind address is `127.0.0.1:8080` (override `http.address` in the YAML).

 The minimal config enables MCP for local coding-agent workflows: